YBRua/CourseNotes/Deep Learning/Chapters/Chapter02_CNN.md

 ### VGG

-- Stack of 3 `3x3` filters have the same receptive field as a `7x7` filter, with fewer number of parameters and more non-linearity.
+- Stack of 3 `3x3` filters have the same reception field as a `7x7` filter, with fewer number of parameters and more non-linearity.

 ### GoogleNet (Inception)